kiarash86/kiarash86/README.md

 ---

-## About Me
+## Breaking systems down to understand how they really work

-I'm a Computer Engineering student passionate about backend development, Linux and cybersecurity.
+I'm Kiarash Habibi, a Computer Engineering student focused on backend development in Go and offensive security.
-My primary focus is building secure backend systems with Go while continuously improving my web security and bug bounty skills.
-I enjoy understanding how systems work, finding vulnerabilities and writing clean, maintainable software.
+My sweet spot is the space between building and breaking — writing clean backend systems, then stepping back to look at them the way an attacker would.

 ---

-## Current Focus
+## What I'm focused on

 - 🔧 Backend Development with Go
-- 🛡️ Web Security
-- 🎯 Bug Bounty
+- 🏗️ System Design & Clean Architecture
 - 🐧 Linux
-- 🏗️ System Design
-- 🔐 Secure Software Engineering

 ---